Training Artificial Intelligence with Real Heart: Legitimize, Confirm, Reinforce

 The delivery team adopts a rapid agile cadence that values predictable delivery dates and velocity rather than experimentation to find the best solution for the user.

-The design team attempts to get ahead of development in order to ensure user insights lead the build of new features, but priorities shift after each deployment, and much of that work gets thrown away.
+The design team attempts to get ahead of development in order to ensure user insights lead the build of new features.
+Unfortunately, priorities shift after each deployment, and much of that work gets thrown away.

 An all too familiar tale, but with an ending we can change.
 I think there is a way to get the most out of the user-centered design and Agile processes while keeping to budgets, timelines, and a consistent delivery cycles.